don-smith/learning-holochain/tutorial-1.md

 > Note: this is my first time using Svelte and Snowpack.
 So if you see something egregious, please let me know.

-1. Let's start in our tutorial folder (not `happ`) and get a basic web app in place by running this in your terminal:
+1. Let's start in our tutorial folder (not `service`) and get a basic web app in place by running this in your terminal:

     ```
     npx create-snowpack-app ui --template @snowpack/app-template-minimal